 Achievement motivation can be defined as "the need for excellence and significant accomplishment, despite what rewards may be offered after the achievement has been met" (Hsieh, 2011, p.
 2).
-In the TwinLife study, achievement motivation as a self-report was assessed differently depending on the age of the participant (between 7 and 15 years of age vs. aged 16 and older), with more and broader items for older participants in face to face wave one and face to face wave two.
-It was further assessed as a parental report for all school attendees in all three waves.
-All items were developed for the TwinLife study and were assessed in the CASI module of face to face wave one and in the CAPI module of face to face wave two.
+In the TwinLife study, achievement motivation as a self-report was assessed differently depending on the age of the participant, with more and broader items for older participants.
+All items were developed for the TwinLife study.